 Schiniathlon (pronounce [skiny-athlon]) was the first major effort to introduce triathlon in Greece as a sport for everyone.
 The name is a contraction of "Schinias" [Skinias], the Bay where it all started and "Triathlon" a word we have been banned to use, curiously, right from the start...

-The races started in 2007 with 2 events that year, and it evolved fast to a series of 6 events per year.
-The spirit of the events, which was about enjoying the sport, rather than promoting only elite level athletes, contributed to the success and popularity it enjoyed from day one.
+The races started in 2007 with 2 events that year, organised benevolently, and evolved fast to a series of 6 events per year.
+The spirit of the events, which was about enjoying triathlon as a sport for all, rather than promoting only elite level athletes, contributed to the success and popularity it enjoyed from day one.
 The events have grown to attract from 55 participants at the first ever Schiniathlon, to over 300 athletes per race in 2011.
-Every year more and more people were coming to the sport.
-In total, more than 2.300 individuals got in touch with triathlon through our series of events in these 5 years, where we were the first and only organiser around...
+Every year more and more people came to the sport.
+Overall more than 2.300 individuals got introduced to triathlon via our series of events in these 5 years, where we were the first and only organiser around.

 Before 2007 there was no mass triathlon in the country.
-The only events were organised by the Triathlon Federation, gathering a handful of athletes who could race only if they had a licence.
+The only events were organised by the Triathlon Federation, gathering a handful of athletes who needed a special licence to race.
 The races were so confidential they never gathered more than 40 athletes.

-We have made a point to always add something new to our offer, for every season: a new format (triathlon, duathlon, aquathlon), a new distance (sprint, olympic, long, half-iron), a new location (Schinias, Astros, Vravrona)...
-Our idea was to accompany the athlete from beginner to experienced and to cater for all at all times.
+We have made a point to always add something new to our offer, for every season: a new format (triathlon, duathlon, aquathlon), a new distance (sprint, olympic, long, half-iron), a new location (Schinias, Astros, Vravrona).
+Our idea was to accompany the athlete from beginner to experienced and to maintain a sense of community among the athletes.

 This website is the legacy of how it all started.
 You get the race reports, results and pictures... but you also get the "behind the scenes" stories behind each event...
 This is what it took, to put triathlon on the map of sports in Greece.

 Schiniathlon ended in 2011, being by then still the only organiser on the market.
 When it ended, there was a surge to get into the market.
-A few years down the line, after a few regretable failures, it is with great pleasure that we see the growth of triathlon, level of competition and profesionalism of the organisers.
+A few years down the line, after a few hic-ups, it is with great pleasure that we see the growth of triathlon is now well underway, with a sound level of competition and profesionalism from the organisers.
 2013 saw around 30 races being held over the country, by what seems to be a healthy base of organisers.